Pogy-Bot/pogy.db/README.md

   cache: true, // Whether or not to cache the data.
   hidelogs: false, // Whether or not to hide the logs.
   logFile: "./logs/database.log", // The file to log to.
+  redis: {
+    url: "redis://localhost:6379", // The url to the redis server.
+  },
 };

 //if you don't want to log anything options = {
   cache: true,
-};
+  redis: false, // redis is disabled, so cache will be using Maps };

 // default mongooseOptions